Acadian Ambulance: Acadian companies

-To address the challenge of an expanded population and geographical service area, Acadian Ambulance expanded to include Air Med Services in 1981, which hosted the first medical helicopter based in Lafayette, La.
+To address the challenge of an expanded population and geographical service area, Acadian Ambulance expanded to include Air Med Services in 1981, which hosted the first medical helicopter based in Lafayette, Louisiana.
 This allowed Acadian Ambulance to quickly access onshore and offshore emergency situations.
 By 1989, Air Med had also acquired fixed wing aircraft for extended emergency and non-emergency air medical transports.
 Air Med and Executive Air Charter currently operate several King Air aircraft and a Lear 45 jet aircraft.